yousafe007/tensorflow-1-public/README.md

-This repository contains my own edition in the Jupyter notebook.
+This repository contains my own edition in the Jupyter notebooks.

 # DeepLearning.AI TensorFlow Developer